TIY-Austin-Front-End-Engineering/media-queries-1/README.md

 ## Normal Mode
-Clone this repository from GitHub.
+Fork this repository from GitHub.
 In it you will see a `/dist` folder with some HTML and CSS for the mobile version of a pricing page.
 By only modifying the `dist/css/breakpoints.css` file, replicate the following page layout when the browser width reaches 768px.
 The website layout and style should remain unchanged if the browser width is less than 768px.

 [Medium Breakpoint](target.png)